 The Surgery Center of Oklahoma pricing policy is described on this page.

-The Regency Healthcare pricing policy is described on this page.
+The Regency Healthcare pricing policy is described on this site.

 The Affordable Hernia Surgery pricing policy is described on this page.

-In the notes field for the hospital in question, we’re putting a link to their pricing policy, so you know which conditions apply.
+In our database, in the notes field for the hospital in question, we’re putting a link to their pricing policy, so you know which conditions apply.

 Only hospital prices, and not doctors or anesthesiologists?